katholan/Psorghi-Quantification-Tool/README.md

 ## Psorghi Quantification Tool

 Pustule area quantification on single maize leaves utilizing a U-Net convolutional neural network model.
 This tool is intended for use on leaves imaged on a flatbed scanner with a blue background.
+It runs a directory of leaf images through a U-Net neural network to create a segmentation mask of pustule vs. no pustule.

 ### Data Prep